 For example, if you operate a consumer services business such as pest control, then you may decide to spend considerably more than 1% on pay-per-click ads such as AdWords.
 In fact, in competitive industries, the cost per click may be through the roof.
 You may have to pay more just to get results.
 But you also may see measurable ROI in the form of immediate sales.
 By tracking costs and conversions, you know that by spending $X in pay-per-click ads you can get $Y in sales each month.
 You might have built these pay-per-click costs into your pricing and be perfectly comfortable spending five percent of your revenue on advertising.

 Let’s take another example.
 If you run a niche B2B consulting business which typically has a complex and long sales cycle, then pay-per-click ads may not work – for a lot of reasons.
 Your potential clients are probably not looking for a solution in Google or Bing.
 And they have to get comfortable with you, rather than buy immediately based on a click.
 In that case, your money could be better spent on other forms of marketing such as content marketing using lead collection forms.
-And your advertising budget might be small and focused on social media advertising or sponsored content.
+And your advertising budget might be small and focused on social media advertising or sponsored content, write experts.
 Your advertising might be limited to boosting your content and lead collection activities.

 The best way to make sure you are spending wisely is to have a well-thought out plan.
 Plan out your marketing.
 As part of your marketing plan, identify where you want your message seen or heard and what you want to accomplish with it.
 Then stick to your plan.
 Buying ads because it seems like the thing to do or because you got a great sales pitch thrown at you, is a recipe for wasting money.